 Students should have the possibility to have their prior learning recognised, independently of how it was achieved (either through formal, non-formal education or informal learning), even if they do not hold a formally certified qualification providing access to a certain education programme.
 Continuing the implementation of recognition principles and procedures outlined in the Lisbon Recognition Convention and 2012 Council Recommendation on validation of non-formal and informal learning is of crucial importance for ensuring accessible and flexible education.
-Recognition of prior learning in an important step towards eliminating obstacles for refugees and asylum seekers to access formal education.
+Recognition of prior learning is an important step towards eliminating obstacles for refugees and asylum seekers to access formal education.

 Moreover, automatic recognition of comparable degrees should be granted between countries in the European Higher Education Area.